kubernetes-sigs/kustomize/docs/plugins/README.md

 user-specified transformers in the `transformers` field.

-The specified order of transformers in the `transformers` field should be respected, as transformers cannot be expected to be commutative.
+The order specified in the `transformers` field is respected, as transformers cannot be expected to be commutative.

 A `kustomize build` that tries to use plugins but omits the flag